 - $900 before the Applications of AAI course begins

 - $900 before the Animal Partners course begins

 Payments are made online by credit/debit card.
 Special arrangements can be made for third-party payers.

 Application and enrollment

 To enroll in the Animals and Human Health Certificate program, you must have earned a Bachelor's degree from an accredited 4-year college or university, or have had equivalent experience in the animal-assisted field.
 If you meet this requirement, please apply online.

 Enrollment is capped at 13 students per cohort.
-Due to the high volume of applications submitted and the format of the program, applicants are placed on an active waitlist in the order in which their applications are submitted, reviewed and accepted.
+Due to the high volume of applications submitted and the format of the program, applicants are placed on an active wait list once their applications are submitted, reviewed and accepted.
 Applicants will be notified via e-mail once they are accepted into the certificate program and eligible for enrollment into a cohort.
 When registration dates are set for each cohort, active applicants on the wait list will receive detailed registration and payment information via e-mail.

 You must complete all courses within the same cohort to earn the certificate and all courses must be taken in sequence.